Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

 		?::occurrence returns the identifier of the cosystem containing the occurrence's string narrative

-	2. launch all cosystem instances (aka. system's actors) as per do : %((!!,CO),?) : !!( launch-formula ) where do : identifier : !!( launch-formula )
+	2. launch all cosystem instances (aka. class actors) as per do : %((!!,CO),?) : !!( launch-formula ) where do : identifier : !!( launch-formula )